Maxwell013/Logger/README.md

 - `ENDOFLINESUFFIX`,   `true`,  Toggles the display of a end of line following the message

 ## Changelog

+### Version 1.0.0 - Full release
+- Added macros for all class methods
+- Added a namespace to the project as to avoid pollution
+- Changed method implementations to reduce file size and project complexity

 ### Version 0.7.0 - Log tags and Filtering
 - Added log tags for additional specification